Aeroflot Flight 217: Crash

-Shortly before the expected landing, the plane was flying at the altitude of 1200 m and received the ATC instructions to descend to 400 m.
-The crew confirmed and started to descend, but later there was no action to return to the horizontal flight.
-The plane passed the 400 m mark with 20 m/s vertical velocity, no expected report to ATC and engines still running at low thrust.
-It crashed shortly afterwards, with landing gear up, spoilers retracted and horizontal speed about 620 km/h.
+Shortly before the expected landing, the plane was flying at an altitude of 1200 m when it received instructions from ATC to descend to 400 m.
+The crew confirmed and started to descend normally, but the plane subsequently failed to level off horizontally.
+It passed the 400 m mark at a vertical velocity of 20 m/s, its engines still running at low thrust, without any further expected reports to ATC.
+It crashed shortly afterwards, with landing gear up, spoilers retracted and a horizontal speed of about 620 km/h.

 Aftermath

 Reactions

 The Soviet media's reaction was delayed by 17 hours, with western media picking up on the disaster.
 The Soviets had refused to state if the aircraft was an Il-62 and if there were any foreigners onboard the flight.

 Investigation

 The cause of the crash could not be determined.
 Investigators believed the most probable cause was the 'psycho-physiological incapacitation of the crew for reasons unknown'.
-Somewhere around 500–600 m altitude, 30–25 seconds before impact, the pilots either had been incapacitated or lost control of the plane.
+They speculated that somewhere around 500–600 m altitude, 30–25 seconds before impact, the pilots either had been incapacitated or lost control of the plane.